k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 Each Stage can be split into two (and so on), so there can be several stages on the same dependency level.

 To split a Stage, open the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) by clicking the three dots in the right corner of the Stage and select  **Split**.
 The Split logic depends on the position of the Stage in the flow and it includes the following rules:
-- The first Stage in the flow (root) can't be split.
+- The split of the first Stage in the flow (root) is not allowed.
 - If the Stage before the current Stage is not split, the current Stage will be split into two.
 - If the Stage before the current Stage is split (for example, there are 4 Stages on the same level), the current Stage will be split to the same number of Stages.